 So, at this point, you might be wondering if this is the right rod for you.
 If you’re asking yourself who this rod is for, let me help you answer that question.

-First, if you’re an occasional surf angler who doesn’t care too much about options and features, you might prefer to go for a cheaper option like the Penn Prevail surf rod, read the full review HERE.
+First, if you’re an occasional surf angler who doesn’t care much about options and features, you might prefer a cheaper option like the Penn Prevail surf rod.

-Secondly, if you plan on taking your surf fishing game seriously, you could even step it up a notch to the Penn Carnage II surf rod.
-This one has a spiral graphite construction and has higher end Fuji K guides with titanium frames and alconite inserts.
-The Penn Carnage II is the top of the line surf rod from Penn.
+Secondly, if you plan to take your surf fishing game seriously, you could even step it up with the Penn Carnage II surf rod.
+This one has a spiral graphite construction and has higher-end Fuji K guides with titanium frames and alconite inserts.
+The Penn Carnage II is the top-of-the-line surf rod from Penn.

-So the Penn Battalion surf rod is perfect for the fisherman or fisherwoman who fishes on a regular basis and wants gear that is going to perform without having to break the bank.
+So the Penn Battalion surf rod is perfect for the fisherman or fisherwoman who fishes regularly and wants gear that will perform without breaking the bank.

-For spinning rod applications you might want to pair the Penn Battalion with the Penn Spinfisher VI or the Penn Slammer III.
-Each of these reels are ultimate quality, and they pair perfectly with the Penn Battalion for surfcasting.
-Typically, I would be fishing a 10′-12′ surf rod and I would pair it with a 4500 or 6500 size reel for most circumstances.
+You might want to pair the Penn Battalion with the Penn Spinfisher VI or the Penn Slammer III for spinning rod applications.
+Each of these reels is of the highest quality and pairs perfectly with the Penn Battalion for surfcasting.
+Typically, I would fish a 10′-12′ surf rod and pair it with a 4500 or 6500 size reel for most circumstances.

-There are 11 different models of the Penn Battalion with seven of them being spinning rods and 4 being conventional rods.
+There are 11 different models of the Penn Battalion, with seven spinning rods and four conventional rods.
 The sizes range from 8 feet to 12 feet for some of the casting rods.
-For the most part, these are medium to heavy power rods.
+For the most part, these are medium- to heavy-power rods.

-The heavier the power of the rod, the larger fish you will be able to handle.
-Learn how to choose a fishing rod HERE.
+The heavier the power of the rod, the larger the fish you will be able to handle.
+Learn how to choose a fishing rod here.

 Field Test

 I paired the BATSF2040S12 12′ spinning rod and put it into action with the Penn Spinfisher VI 6000.
-I loaded this front drag reel with 350 yards of 30-pound braid, and I was ready to hit the water.
-Let me tell you how thankful I was that the rod comes in two pieces because I had my wife’s small Toyota Corolla and there is no way I’d be able to fit a 12-foot rod in that car (easily).
+I loaded this front drag reel with 350 yards of 30-pound braid and was ready to hit the water.
+Let me tell you how thankful I was that the rod came in two pieces because I had my wife’s small Toyota Corolla, and there was no way I’d fit a 12-foot rod in that car easily.

-Where I was surf fishing, there was a ton of brusj along the shore so I decided to use one of my favorite lures from my friend Crazy Alberto Knie’s company the Tactical Anglers Jr. BombPopper so I could get out to where all the fish were stacked up.
-With the combination of this 12-foot rod and a medium weight topwater lure, I was able to cast extremely far and right where I wanted.
+Where I was surf fishing, there was a ton of brush along the shore, so I decided to use one of my favorite lures from my friend Crazy Alberto Knie’s company, Tactical Anglers Jr. BombPopper, so I could get out to where all the fish were stacked up.
+With this 12-foot rod and a medium-weight topwater lure, I could cast extremely far and right where I wanted.

-The combinatination of the graphite and fiberglass in the construction of the rod allowed me to really load up the rod and just launch the lure everytime without a lot of effort.
+The combination of graphite and fiberglass in the construction of the rod allowed me to load up the rod and launch the lure every time without much effort.

-That afternoon the spannish were running heavy and I was able to easily fish all afternoon with the lightweight rod.
-The rod was very comfortable and the rod seat provided a very secure attachment for my Penn Spinfisher reel.
+The Spanish were running heavy that afternoon, and I could easily fish all afternoon with the lightweight rod.
+The rod was very comfortable, and the rod seat provided a very secure attachment for my Penn Spinfisher reel.

-I always feel like the Fuji reel seats allow for you to feel the bite much easier.
-The Fuji guides also seem to allow the heavier braided line to flow smoothly from the spool on all my casts.
+I always feel like the Fuji reel seats allow you to feel the bite much easier.
+The Fuji guides also allow the heavier braided line to flow smoothly from the spool on all my casts.

-Throughout the day I landed a number of spannish in the 18″-26″ range.
-Later in the evening as the sun was starting to set I was able to get a few reds to take the topwater.
-If you have ever had a redfish smash a topwater lure then you know just how much fun that is.
+I landed several Spanish in the 18″-26″ range throughout the day.
+Later in the evening, as the sun set, I got a few reds to take the top water.
+If you have ever had a redfish smash a topwater lure, you know how much fun that is.

 Pros